-Aloe juice is not technically a tea, however I added it because aloe is a great gut healer.
+Aloe juice is not technically a tea, however, I added it because aloe is a great gut healer.
 Aloe is a great detoxifier.
 (Which is why it makes a great houseplant.)
 It draws toxins into itself and helps you excrete them through your bowels.
 Aloe is high in nutrients, soothes irritation in the lining of your stomach and helps heal your gut.
 The nice thing about aloe juice is that it’s easy to prepare, as you simply have to open the bottle and drink.
 If you find that you don’t like the taste of aloe juice itself (I personally don’t) you can add it to smoothies or freshly squeezed juice.

 You can usually find aloe juice pretty easily in the health section of your local grocery store or you can get it online here.
 I simply put a few tablespoons into my morning smoothie.

 These six gut healing herbal teas can help aid in your healing journey, but there is no quick fix.
 These herbs can only help when used in combination with a healthy diet and lifestyle choices.
 Always consult a trusted medical professional or qualified herbalist before using herbs to treat medical conditions.

 For more gut healing

 If you’re trying to learn more about gut healing I recommend checking out the Gut Health Super Bundle over at ultimate bundles.
 They have a lot of great resources on gut healing.
 I found many of these useful for my family’s gut healing journey.

 - Calendula Uses & Benefits

 - Why you should switch to loose leaf teas